This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Responsibilities and Leadership

-Students are given responsibilities in their classroom – everyone has small jobs to do from year one to year six.
+Learners are given responsibilities in their classroom – everyone has small jobs to do from year one to year six.
 When your child reaches the senior school they are able to take on more responsibilities such as, Road Crossing, Librarians, Wet Day Monitor and Hub Leaders.

 School Hours